 How to Save Money on Your Food Bill: 15 Tips to Try Without Getting Extreme!

-3. Keep track of what meals your family likes that are quick and frugal.
-If you will do this faithfully, you won’t have to figure out what is for dinner at 5 pm or “drive-thru” to get dinner.
-Try using a calendar or an online calendar to plan your meals based upon your schedule and the kids schedule.
+8. Keep track of what meals your family likes that are quick and frugal.
+If you will do this faithfully, you won’t have to stop for one or two items on your way home or “drive-thru to get dinner.
+Try using a calendar or an online calendar to plan your meals based upon your schedule and the kid’s schedule.
 Find some slow cooker recipes to put into the rotation.
 If you have left-overs, search online for recipes by searching “easy recipe for (insert your leftover).

-5. Use technology to help you to plan your shopping trip.
-Start a master list on a word processing program or in your cellphone.
+10. Use technology to help you to plan your shopping trip.
+Start a master list on a word processing program or on your cellphone.
 Don’t rewrite your list every time you shop.
 Improve your master list continually by adding a “buy now’ price when you know you should be stocking up.
-If you have a coupon, jot down the coupon details next to the item on your list so you don’t have to shuffle through your coupons in the store.
+If you have a coupon, jot down the coupon details next to the item on your list or take a picture of it on your phone so you can easily match it up in the store.

-7. Don’t clip coupons for items that you do not buy.
+11. Don’t spend time trying to clip every coupon you may use or for items that you do not regularly buy.
 Be selective.
-You can start with one area of the shopping list like cleaning supplies or toiletries and just clip coupons for those items.
+I suggest starting with one area of the shopping list like cleaning supplies or toiletries and just clip coupons for those items.
 See how this works for you and then add another category when you get more proficient.
-If you are buying diapers, you must use coupons and buy diapers on sale!
-I always ask my coupon-clipping readers to clip and leave coupons in the store next to the diapers as a small way to bless someones day!
+If you are buying diapers, you must use coupons and buy diapers on sale.
+Ask friends and family to save them for you too.
+Bless someone’s day by leaving diaper coupons in the diaper area of your store.

-8. Find an organizing system for your coupons that works for you.
-I use one envelope for each aisle of the store and put the matching coupons in that envelope.
-Some people prefer a binder or a coupon holder.
-I keep my coupons in the car so I always have them for those quick trips.
+12. Find an organizing system that works for you.
+I use one envelope for each aisle of the store and write my master list on that envelope.
+If I have coupons, that is where I keep them.
+I keep my envelope system in my car so I always have them for those quick trips.
 I reorganize and purge them when I need to wait.
-This keeps the coupons that I have on hand fresh in my mind.

-14. Try if at all possible, to leave the kids at home unless they have become highly trained bargain shoppers with a vested interest in saving money.
-You need to focus and have your wits about you.
+14. Arrange to leave the younger kids at home unless they have become highly trained bargain shoppers with a vested interest in saving money.
+You need to focus on your shopping without distraction whenever possible.

 Please share your great tips too for the benefit of everyone!
 Stay tuned for more money-saving tips and strategies.
-Together we can find more ways to stretch our dollars!
+Together we can find more ways to do more with less every day!